zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="coreNLP.png" >
 </p>

 The Fake news have on average more negative sentiments but less positive sentiments than the True news for the samples that we considered.
 However the number of neutral sentiments seems to be close for both types.
-We performed a statistical test to compare the mean values for the neutral sentiments and we found that diffrence between the two types for this feature is not significant.
+We performed a statistical test to compare the mean values for the neutral sentiments and we found that diffrence between the two types and we didn't find a significant p_value thus we cannot conclude on the diffrence.

 ***TextBlob***